DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 If everything is good, go ahead and create the boot usb.
 This is going to be used to create the last private key.

-### Flash Tails to USB
+## Flash Tails to USB

 The easiest way is to follow the instructions on https://tails.boum.org/install for your operating system.

-So, insert the USB you are going to use in your computer and follow the instructions at “2/5 Install Tails”.
+So, insert the USB you are going to use and follow the instructions at “2/5 Install Tails”.
 In Mars 2019 that means downloading, running and flashing the USB with Etcher for Windows and macOS and with GNOME Disks for Linux.
 When step 2/5 is completed, you´ve got two choices.

 If you use one computer.
 Tails is going to be started on the computer you are reading this on.
 In that case you´re going to have to print or write down the rest of the of the instructions on this page.
 You could also bring the instructions up on another device (keep them in flight mode and don’t let any cameras see any screens or private keys).
 Make sure no other USB drives is connected to the computer.